docsteveharris/2020-boc-grant/programme_plan.md

 - design the qualitative interviews that will be conducted in the pilot phase (WP5) that will guide the transition from pre-emptive to opt-out consent
 - design the monitoring process that will be used to ensure that PreMEDS+R recruits, the right safeguards are in place to deliver the best evidence from existing literature and from the evolving inputs generated from the trial

 We will appoint patient representatives to the project steering committee from the outset.
-We will deliver a series of focus group meetings that will help use build the communication strategy outlined above, and where necessary create appropriate media (patient information leaflets, posters, videos etc.) that can be used going forwards.
-We will then report back the qualitative feedback from the pilot trial to this group, and seek their guidance in understanding whether or not we have reached a stage where opt-out consent is a reasonable approach for the question at hand.
+I will deliver a series of focus group meetings that will help use build the communication strategy outlined above, and where necessary create appropriate media (patient information leaflets, posters, videos etc.) that can be used going forwards.
+I will then report back the qualitative feedback from the pilot trial to this group, and seek their guidance in understanding whether or not I have reached a stage where opt-out consent is a reasonable approach for the question at hand.

 ## Work package 3: A toolkit for Clinician Prescribing Preference studies
 **Objective: Build a pipeline for rapid observational evaluation of interventions using variation in practice**